 Wilmcote House Retrofit, Portsmouth City Council

-Keegans are appointed to provide Project Management, Quantity Surveying and Principal Designer services alongside our sister company ECD Architects whom are the lead designers on the refurbishment works for Wilmcot House.
+Keegans were appointed to provide Project Management, Quantity Surveying and Principal Designer services alongside our sister company ECD Architects whom are the lead designers on the refurbishment works for Wilmcote House.

 Once complete, Wilmcote House will be the first large scale project reaching the EnerPHit standard (retrofit equivalent of Passivhaus).

 Wilmcote House was constructed in 1968 and is an 11 storey large panel ‘Bison’ REEMA variant.
-A number of major elements of the building are coming to the end of their serviceable life with the result that the building now requires major refurbishment.
+A number of major elements of the building were coming to the end of their serviceable life with the result that the building now required major refurbishment.

 It was decided to retrofit and refurbish Wilmcote House to extend its life for a minimum of a further 30 years providing a sustainable approach for the estate’s regeneration, significantly reduce heat loss/energy use and fuel poverty for residents as well as contributing to the Somerstown area-wide regeneration.